nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome:

-`I have marked this task as done: {task1}`
+`I have marked this task as done: {task1 [✓] }`

 ### View Schedule
 To view the task on the given date

 ### `View`

-Describe action and its outcome.
+The bot will filter and show the list of task with the given date

 Example of usage: